awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### Configuring memory usage

 Mountpoint buffers object data in memory while reading (prefetching ahead of an application's reads) and writing (holding parts to upload).
-The `--memory-target` command-line argument sets a target (not a guaranteed limit), in MiB, for Mountpoint's total memory usage, with a minimum of 512 MiB.
-Mountpoint manages the memory available for these buffers to stay within the target: under memory pressure it slows down I/O, reclaims buffers it no longer needs and reduces prefetching.
+The `--memory-target` command-line argument sets a target, in MiB, for Mountpoint's total memory usage, with a minimum of 512 MiB.
+The target is not a guaranteed limit but Mountpoint manages the memory available for these buffers to stay within the target: under memory pressure it slows down I/O, reclaims buffers it no longer needs, and reduces prefetching.

 `--memory-target` defaults to 95% of available memory, which is the cgroup limit where one applies and otherwise total system memory.
 A portion of the target, `max(128 MiB, memory_target / 8)`, is held back for Mountpoint's own overhead such as metadata and file handles; the rest is the budget for data buffers.